moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

    - Presented a research presentation and half-day workshop at SciPy 2015.
    - Developed a research presentation and demo for the International Society of Biomechanics Technical Group on Computer Simulation conference.
-   - Co-authored a journal preprint: "SymPy: Symbolic Computing in Python" (now in press).
+   - Co-authored a journal preprint: "SymPy: Symbolic Computing in Python".
    - Served as an editor of the Journal of Open Engineering.
    - Served on organizing committee and scientific committee of the 2016 Bicycle and Motorcycle Dynamics conference.